As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 The Aeropress lets you control the brewing time, temperature, and pressure very precisely, which is good for getting the most out of dark roasts.
 The short boiling time and pressure extraction make it less likely that the coffee will be over-extracted and taste bitter.
 This makes a cup of dark roast coffee that is smooth and well-balanced.

-3. Pour-over
+3. Pour-Over

 Pour-over coffee makers, like the V60 or Chemex, are a favorite among coffee lovers because they make a clean, complex cup of coffee.
 When making dark roasts, the pour-over method lets you control the brewing factors very precisely.
 The tastes are extracted in a controlled and consistent way by slowly pouring hot water over a bed of medium-finely ground coffee.